shanec14/DS-ML-Projects/Polynomial_Regression_and_Comparison/README.md

 - `numpy`: For numerical operations.
 - `pandas`: For data manipulation and analysis.
-- `matplotlib`: For data visualization.
+- `matplotlib`: For data visualisation.
 - `scikit-learn`: For machine learning algorithms and evaluation metrics.